dotnetmobile/Home-Guardian/README.md

 Proof of concept taking a picture of an intruder when very close (&lt;=10 cm) to the home.

-All credits go to authors of followin references:
+All credits go to authors of following references:

 * Pi camera
      https://projects.raspberrypi.org/en/projects/getting-started-with-picamera